 The Groundwater section of the Tehama County Flood Control and Water Conservation District website (tehamacountywater.org) provides: Groundwater Commission Bylaws and general information, GSA formation documents including: notices of public hearings, resolutions, notices of intent, ordinances, letters of support, formation notifications, basin boundary modification documents, groundwater monitoring data, groundwater related resource materials, and information on the Tehama County Groundwater Commission.
 The website also includes meeting dates and links to agendas and meeting minutes for Groundwater Commission and Board of Directors meetings and Groundwater Sustainability presentations.
 Additionally, the public may register for the interested parties list, via the website or by contacting GSA staff, to receive information and notices concerning SGMA, GSP development, and the GSA.
-The current list is included as Appendix 2-C and the Subbasin engagement matrix is included as Appendix 2-D.
+The list of GSA outreach events and current list of interested parties is included as Appendix 2-D.